 What is a gang?

-According to the Criminal Code of Canada, a gang is an ongoing organization, association, or group of three or more individuals, whether formal or informal, which is involved in criminal activity or suspected criminal activity on a regular basis.
+A gang is an organization, association, or group of three or more individuals, whether formal or informal, which is involved in criminal activity or suspected criminal activity on a regular basis.
 Most gangs in Calgary are made up of young adults but even elementary-aged children can be recruited.

 Here are some things to keep in mind: